aleksander-jachowicz-sp/ITF-documentation/docs/IntelliJFunc.md

 ### Insert ITF Element

 This option lets you insert various ITF elements into an ITF test case.
-It's available on the opo up menu when you right-click inside ITF test case file.
+It's available on the po up menu when you right-click inside XML ITF test case file.
 ![Insert ITF element popup.png](assets%2Fimages%2FInsert%20ITF%20element%20popup.png)

 Depending on where you click, you will get different options.